- New ELRA Board 2023 April 25, 2023

 b) During Board meetings, a member of the Board may submit matters which are not on the agenda.
 The President may ask the Board to vote on the addition of this item to the agenda.

 c) Postal votes are not permitted for regular Board meetings.
 Written proxies (letter or fax only) are permitted.
-The Board member holding the proxy must notify the Board of this at the start of the meeting and must give the written proxy to the CEO, who shall file it in his records.
+The Board member holding the proxy must notify the Board of this at the start of the meeting and must give the written proxy to the Secretary General, who shall file it in his records.

 d) In the event of an equal division of votes, the President has the casting vote.

-e) In exceptional cases, the President may himself ask the Board, or may direct another Officer of the Board or the CEO to ask the Board, to approve a resolution using indirect procedures (by mail, fax or e-mail) without convening a regular Board meeting.
+e) In exceptional cases, the President may himself ask the Board, or may direct another Officer of the Board or the Secretary General to ask the Board, to approve a resolution using indirect procedures (by mail, fax or e-mail) without convening a regular Board meeting.
 In such cases, every effort must be made to contact all Board members by all available means, and such efforts must be documented.
-The votes of the individual members will be documented by the President or the Officer or CEO he has directed to conduct the vote, and the decision taken shall be ratified at the next regular Board meeting.
+The votes of the individual members will be documented by the President or the Officer or Secretary General he has directed to conduct the vote, and the decision taken shall be ratified at the next regular Board meeting.
 If requested by one or more Board members, a two-thirds majority of votes cast are required to approve a resolution.

 4.1 The duties of the Officers are set out in Article 10 of the ELRA Statutes.